JordanKremer/ImageTransformer/README.md

 # ImageTransformer
 This project is intended as a deeper forray into C++ and design patterns than what was taught in coursework at school.
 Initially written as a school project, this image transformer is a refactor of a separate program.
-No third party libaries were used in this program.
+No third party libraries were used in this program.

 ### In simple terms, the design is as follows: